actions/runner/docs/preview/yamlgettingstarted-authz.md

 When a definition is created or updated, any resources referenced by the YAML file are authorized for use.
-Authorization is performed based whether the person creating or updating the definition has use permission.
+Authorization is performed based whether the person creating or updating the definition has use permission for the resource.

-The YAML file in the default branch is used to discover resources when saving the definition using the web UI or REST API.
+The YAML file in the default branch (specified on the definition) is used to discover resources when saving the definition using the web UI or REST API.

 ## Resource authorization on push

 The ability to authorize resources on push, is currently only supported for Git repos in VSTS.

-Only pushes to the file `.vsts-ci.yml` in the root of the repo, in the default branch, will cause the definition to be updated.
+This feature is only supported for pushes to the file `.vsts-ci.yml` in the root of the repo, and in the default branch (specified on the repo options in source control).
+A push to the file will cause the definition to be updated.
 When the YAML file is changed, the person who pushed the branch update is considered to be the person updating the definition (regardless of commit author).

 Note, resource authorization is currently append only.
 Removing a resource from the YAML file will not remove it's authorized status.
 A future update will provide a way to